ablomm/ablomm-cpu/docs/cpu/timer.md

 |---|---|
 | CONTINUE | START |

 Setting the `START` bit will cause the timer to start.
-Starting the timer means loading the `TIMER` register with the value in the `INTERVAL` register, and then decrementing the `TIMER` register until it reaches 0.
+Starting will start decrementing the `TIMER` register until it reaches 0.
 After which, the timer will trigger an interrupt.
 This is called a "timeout".

 If the `CONTINUE` bit is clear, then the `START` bit will be cleared after a timeout; this stops the timer from running again.

 If the `CONTINUE` bit is set, then the `START` bit will not be cleared after a timeout, and the `TIMER` register will be reset to the `INTERVAL` register, and will start counting down again; this continues the timer after a timeout.

+> [!NOTE]
+> If the `CONTINUE` bit is set, then the timer never reaches 0: it will instead be loaded with the `INTERVAL` value.
+This ensures a consistent timeout period.

 ## INTERVAL Register

-The `INTERVAL` register contains the number of clock cycles that the timer will count down.
-The `TIMER` register will load the `INTERVAL` register when the timer is started or continued.
+The `INTERVAL` register contains the value the `TIMER` register will be reset to when a timeout occurs and the `CONTINUE` bit is set.

 ## TIMER Register

 The `TIMER` register contains the current value of the timer.
 The timer raises an interrupt when the `TIMER` register reaches 0.
-The `TIMER` register is set to the `INTERVAL` register when the timer is started or continued.
+The `TIMER` register is set to the `INTERVAL` register when a timeout occurs and the `CONTINUE` bit is set.

 ## Memory Map